 Solar monitoring apps are connected to the solar inverter.
 These apps track the performance of the array and allow both the solar company and the customer to better diagnose possible issues.

 Why There Is a Solar Production Difference

 The monitoring app, however, doesn’t keep track of solar energy unused that day, nor how much energy was pulled off the grid.
 Because solar monitoring apps and the utility measure different things, their numbers will never match.
 Monitoring apps are meant to help oversee panel and system function, not to compare against your utility bill credits.

 Whether solar is a good option is dependent on your home and area.
 Homes fit for solar not only have available unshaded space but beneficial state incentives and policy.

 State Solar Policy’s Role in Solar

 A state with good solar policy encourages utilities to make residential solar easier to acquire.
 These policies punish utilities for not meeting renewable energy standards that have been set by the state.
-This is often done through renewable energy standards and solar cave outs.
+This is often done through renewable energy standards and solar carve outs.

 Solar Incentives Play a Big Part Too

-State and Federal incentives account for a large portion of the cost of solar.
+State and federal incentives account for a large portion of the cost of solar.
 Available incentives depend on your state and type of solar installation.

 Once you have determined what solar policy and incentives your state provides you will know if solar is worth looking into.
-Go Solar Group currently services San Antonio, Texas; Reno, Nevada; and Utah.
+Go Solar Group currently services San Antonio, Texas, Reno, Nevada, and Utah.
 We do not service areas that have been deemed unprofitable to the customer.